jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 #### What can Gatsby do about that?

 Well, as I mentioned already, Gatsby is engineered for performance from the ground up.
 There are many things that Gatsby does right and manages for you.
-From how resources are loaded to optimize for the [critical rendering path (CRP)][], to how resources are prefetched and preloaded for routes the user might hit next.
+From how resources are loaded to optimize for the [critical rendering path (CRP)][30], to how resources are prefetched and preloaded for routes the user might hit next.

 But I'd like to talk about the `gatsby-image` component.
 Opting-in to use that for your images, is a great way to grab some of those high impact low effort low hanging fruit.

 Depending on what your app is like, images could make up for a big portion of all the resources you serve to users.
 In some cases it could be up north of 70%.
 Now, admittedly, byte for byte JavaScript has higher cost than images, because it also under goes parsing and execution after downloading, but Gatsby manages that for you, and images are still very important to handle right.

-At the very least I suggest you use [squoosh.app][] to resize and optimize your original assets.
+At the very least I suggest you use [squoosh.app][31] to resize and optimize your original assets.

 What `gatsby-image` does for you is it provides you with a highly optimized lazy loading image component.
 Images not in the viewport during page load are not going to be downloaded.
 In their place you could opt-in for a low quality base64 encoded image placeholder, that gets replaces with the original high quality image as soon as the user scrolls that asset in the viewport.
 Gatsby provides you a blur up effect or a traced svg effect if that's what you choose how to handle the low quality placeholder.